Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Sale of Virtual Digital Asset Not taxable Capital Gains

 The gift of cryptocurrency will be taxable in the recipient’s hands, according to Budget 2022.
 According to the modifications made in Finance Bill 2022, the standard income tax provisions of Section 56 also apply to the gift of bitcoin.
-As a result, if received from a non-relative and valued at more than ₹50,000, gifts of bitcoin, NFT, or other virtual digital assets are taxable in the recipient’s hands.
+As a result, if received from a non-relative and valued at more than ₹50,000, gifts of bitcoin, NFT, or other VDA are taxable in the recipient’s hands.
+You can call Vakilsearch for additional details, and their experts will respond to all of your questions.

 Subscribe to our newsletter blogs